-- 54. The Court notes that Rule 30 of its Rules provides that: "Unless otherwise stated, each party shall bear its own costs". - 55.
+- 47. The Court notes that Rule 30 of its Rules provides that "Unless otherwise decided by the Court, each party shall bear its own costs". - 48.
 Taking into account the circumstances of this case, the Court decides that each party shall bear its own costs.